eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 registerCallback((_, message) => console.log(message));
 ```

-Unused variables in JavaScript can also be caught by ESLint's [`no-unused-vars`](https://eslint.org/docs/latest/rules/no-unused-vars) rule; when in TypeScript code, the [`@typescript-eslint/no-unused-vars`](https://typescript-eslint.io/rules/no-unused-vars) is preferred instead.
+Unused variables in JavaScript can also be caught by ESLint's [`no-unused-vars`](https://eslint.org/docs/latest/rules/no-unused-vars) rule; when in TypeScript code, the [`@typescript-eslint/no-unused-vars`](https://typescript-eslint.io/rules/no-unused-vars) is preferable instead.
 The lint rules by default also ignore variables whose name begins with `_`.
 They additionally ignore parameters that come before any parameter that is itself used.